Santiag0SR/web_project_3/README.md

 Check out my work: https://santiag0sr.github.io/web_project_3/index.html

+The project has been reviewed by Marina Lukianova :)

 ## Technologies and Techniques

 We used CSS and HTML language to create the webpage and use diferent expresions like @media to make it responsive in a series of breakpoints.